Veiled Maiden (Apple Cream Parfait)

 This dessert is known by several other names, including "Peasant Girls with Veils" and "Veiled Farm Girls," but regardless of what you call it, the combination of vanilla-scented whipped cream, applesauce, cinnamon, toasted nuts and buttery bread crumbs is a winner.
-Our adaptation of this traditional Norwegian parfait-style dessert uses panko crumbs for a little extra crunch.
+Our adaptation of this traditional Norwegian parfait-style dessert includes a few panko crumbs for a bit of crunch.

 - 1 tablespoon butter